Epsilon Virginis

 Epsilon Virginis (ε Virginis, abbreviated Epsilon Vir, ε Vir), formally named Vindemiatrix /vIndiːmi'eitrIks/, is a star in the zodiac constellation of Virgo.
 The apparent visual magnitude of this star is +2.8, making it the third-brightest member of Virgo.
-Based upon parallax measurements made during the Hipparcos mission, Vindemiatrix lies at a distance of about 110 ly from the Sun, give or take a half light-year.
+Based upon parallax measurements made by the Hipparcos spacecraft, Vindemiatrix lies at a distance of about 110 ly from the Sun, give or take half a light-year.

 Stellar properties

 Vindemiatrix is a giant star with a stellar classification of G8 III.
-With 2.6 times the mass of the Sun, it has reached a stage in its evolution where the hydrogen fuel in its core is exhausted.
-As a result, it has expanded to over ten times the Sun's girth and is now radiating around 77 times as much luminosity as the Sun.
-This energy is being emitted from its outer atmosphere at an effective temperature of 5,086 K, which gives it the yellow-hued glow of a G-type star.
+With 2.7 times the mass of the Sun and at an age of 700 million years, it has reached a stage in its evolution where the hydrogen fuel in its core is exhausted.
+It is believed to be a red clump star; a red giant star fusing helium into carbon in its core surrounded by a shell fusing hydrogen into helium.
+As a result, it has expanded to 12 times the Sun's size and is now radiating around 82 times as much luminosity as the Sun.
+This energy is being emitted from its outer atmosphere at an effective temperature of 5,020 K, which gives it the yellow-hued glow of a G-type star.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.

 This star is a likely member of the thin disk population and the orbit departs by no more than 60 pc from the galactic plane.